kevinyang’s review published on Letterboxd:

 Let’s get this out of the way first: Christopher Nolan is a very talented filmmaker.
 He and his brother have crafted several masterpieces in my eyes, and I have nothing but the utmost respect for his commitment to high(er) concept crowd pleasers.
 He gets a lot of shit, but his type of filmmaking is desperately needed in an age of mindless entertainment; how many other directors will garner such universal support from the studio, critics, film buffs, and casual moviegoers alike?
 Yeah, not many.

-Now let’s talk about how Dunkirk is one of the blandest films he’s made, a film that is mediocre in most senses of the word and yet has been lavished with nonstop hyperbolic praise.
-I think Nolan’s pulled a quick one on everyone, hiring guys like Hoyte van Hoytema and Hans Zimmer to help conceal his deficiencies as a screenwriter.
+Unfortunately, Dunkirk is one of the blander films he’s made.
+Nolan’s hired guys like Hoyte van Hoytema and Hans Zimmer to help conceal the script's deficiencies.
 They’re certainly wonderful hires, as the former conjures up some absolutely stunning photography and the latter nicely incorporates suspenseful music into the incessant ticking noise in the background.
 Nolan himself also deserves a lot of credit for his confidence behind the camera and his eye for the crafting of a set piece, and the shots he and Hoytema capture when they take to the skies are impressive to behold.

 Everything else is fine, bordering on bad.
 For one, the film consists of a grand total of zero interesting characters, a huge problem when we’re supposed to be invested in their situations and in their fates.
 If all it takes to get the audience invested is seeing a bunch of human beings in a terrible situation, then why do other films always spend time developing characters?
 Don’t get me wrong; a relative lack of character development and unnecessary exposition can be a positive thing sometimes, but it doesn’t work at all here.
 It’s like Nolan cloned a bunch of younger versions of himself and then threw them into the film without thinking, hoping that his technical achievements could overshadow the utter lack of effort put into these characters.
 “But that’s war!” you might say.
 “Everyone’s just a nameless object in the crowd, and Nolan is showing us that!”
 That’s certainly true of war, but what is cinema’s job if not to change that perspective?
 What is cinema’s job if not to introduce people we care about into the horrifying, identity-stripping nature of war in real life?